cojeyambao0601/sap-hana-cookbook/README.md

 * output_file_path
    - if set, will write the command output to a file instead of writing it to stdout
    - defaults to none, which means that the outout will be sent to stdout
+* expected_exit_codes
+	- allowed  exit codes   ,otherwise it is an error
+	- array of exit code in format [n,n]

 #### Examples

 To run a SQL command directly: